xioren/ImageGoblin/README.md

     etc...

-+ *instagram:* partial support. for now, this handler will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed in the directory that this program is ran from. this handler will take a while to complete. the url to the instagram page or username need to be input when ran.
++ *instagram:* partial support. for now, this handler will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed in the directory that this program is ran from. this handler will take a while to complete. the url to the instagram page or username needs to be input when ran.

++ *feed* using the feed argument, you can accumulate urls by inputting them one by one using the --feed mode. this is useful for accumulating urls as you find them while browsing the web, and downloading all at once.

 *misc:*
   + for the generic handler, inputting '-f auto' as an option will try to remove some common cropping patterns from image urls.